How Much Does Lawn Care Cost?

 Making mistakes that damage the lawn can result in costly repairs.
 Letting one of the best lawn care services care for the lawn makes it possible for homeowners to avoid this scenario altogether.

 Homeowners could easily spend hours doing yard work every week.
 Not everyone has that kind of time—or the necessary green thumb.
 That doesn’t mean they don’t want an attractive lawn.
-Hiring a lawn care company allows the homeowner to spend time on other things without sacrificing a beautiful yard.
+Hiring a lawn care company allows the homeowner to spend time on other things without sacrificing a beautiful yard (or dealing with the wrath of their neighbors with perfectly mown lawns).

-It can actually be less expensive to leave lawn care to the professionals, who get it done more efficiently.
-If a lawn care company bids for your business, it may be possible to negotiate a lower price.
+It can actually be less expensive for homeowners to leave lawn care to the professionals, who get it done more efficiently.
+If a lawn care company bids for a homeowner’s business, it may be possible for them to negotiate a lower price.
 Many offer discounts for prepayment on long-term (year-long or seasonal) contracts.

 More than 25 million Americans hire a lawn care service provider.
 The professionals have the experience and knowledge to turn any lawn into a showpiece.
 Armed with proficiency and the right tools, they can save a homeowner money by achieving the desired results more quickly.
 They understand planting zones and regional differences in climate.
 They know native plant varieties.
 Their background ensures that they recognize issues and have the capability of resolving them.

 First impressions are critical when trying to sell a home.
-That’s why curb appeal is vital: Curb appeal can help with a faster sale for more money because it increases a home’s property value and beauty.
+Curb appeal can help with a faster sale for more money because it increases a home’s property value and beauty.
 An attractive landscape contributes to the welcome invitation to come inside.
 A nicely manicured lawn, strategically placed trees and shrubs, a few flowers, the right lighting, and perhaps appropriate decor showcases the home’s personality.

 Lawn Care: DIY vs. Hiring a Professional